Leaf-Agriculture/docs/docs/converters_overview.md

 Leaf helps with the manual file upload process by:
 1. Detecting a range of file formats being uploaded
 2. Converting proprietary formats into a standardized format
-3. Merging and processing them into the desired output
+3. Merging and processing files into the desired output

 In this section, you will find more information on the Leaf Link pre-built file upload widget, manual file upload endpoints and supported file types.